 It is easy to replace worn washers and since a small leak can waste many gallons of water a day, it is well worth the effort to test for leaks now.

 The way to test for toilet leaks is to put a few drops of food coloring in the tank to see if the colored water appears in the bowl.
 This takes about 10 minutes.
 If the water color changes, you have a leak.
 Not to worry, though.
-Most leaks can be repaired with a kit that you can pick up at your local hardware store or on Amazon.
+Most leaks can be repaired with a kit that you can pick up at your local hardware store.

 Keep in mind that little leaks can add up quickly.
 A faucet drip or invisible toilet leak that totals only two tablespoons a minute comes to 15 gallons a day.
 That’s 105 gallons a week or 5,460 wasted gallons of water a year.

 Are you wondering how long the parts in your toilet tank should last?
 The answer is: it depends.
 Replaceable parts such as flappers and washers or seals inside the refill valve may last several years.
 However factors such as water treatment processes, toilet bowl cleaners, and high water pressure can cause parts to disintegrate much sooner.
 If you touch the flapper and get black “goo” on your hands, the flapper needs to be replaced.